5 Effective Eye Exercises for Concussion Patients to Improve Vision

 This eye exercise for concussion recovery was designed to help you regain the ability to focus on close objects.

-What you need: Fruit Loops or Cheerios and a pipe cleaner (a shoelace can also work, just tie a knot at the end of it so the loops don’t slip off).
+What you need: Fruit Loops or Cheerios and a pipe cleaner (a shoelace can also work, but tie a knot at the end of it so the loops don’t slip off).

 1. Closing one eye, hold one fruit loop in your fingers in front of your eye.